Friday, 25 July 2014

 Ms. Ibrahim says she will stay in Italy a few days, and then migrate to the United States.

 I'm sure you join me in wishing the Ibrahim family every happiness in their new country.
 And that someday - in the very near future - Sudan's government will join the human race and allow its citizens, at very least, the most basic freedoms.
 It is long overdue there (and Sudan is far from the only country I could say that about).

 Here's an idea: maybe the United Nations can get invol....oh, wait.
 Never mind.
 Those folks are too busy going after Israel for defending itself against a terrorist organization to bother with trifles like a woman being sentenced to death for daring to have the wrong religious faith.

 hopelesslypartisan.com, is a web site which is dedicated to honest, blunt, debate on the issues of our time.

 In conjunction with the ads on this site,

 third parties may be placing and reading cookies on your browser,

 At "Hopelessly Partisan" we discuss all issues, big and small.
 Such as:

--Will President Obama end the pretense that he cares about the constitution, and simply declare himself King?
+-When will President Obama stop pretending he cares about the constitution and just declare himself king?

 Right down to: